AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

         -   kernel-debuginfo-common-x86\_64-<Kernel version\>.rpm
         -   kernel-debuginfo-<Kernel version\>.rpm
-        **Note:** The download URLs for the debuginfo package vary with the CentOS versions.
+        **Note:** The download URLs for the debuginfo package vary based on the CentOS versions.
 You can find the download link that corresponds to your kernel version on the official CentOS website.
 For more information, see [CentOS debuginfo packages](http://debuginfo.centos.org/).

         In this example, the kernel is `3.10.0-514.26.2.el7.x86_64`.
 The following download commands are used: